-What Is Privacy Invasion or Invasion of Privacy?
+What Is Invasion Of Privacy?

 As the name implies, invasion of privacy is when a person’s privacy is violated in any way.
 To be precise, it’s any action that publicizes any information about an individual that’s supposed to be private.